Toofifty/iron-suits/README.md

 ### Iron Man's Armor Sets

+These will probably come later in the form of an addon or expansion to the mod

 * Can be crafted with specific modules and dyes in the assembly table
 * Have a high module capacity but are much more difficult to make -
 	* Requiring nuclear storage units, perfect arc reactors, along with suit-specific modules